sandblizzard/rewards-v1/README.md

 - [x] Move "create bounty" dapp to new dapp
 - [ ] Make sure relayer works as expected
+- [ ] bounty issue id should be recorded and created

 ### Backlog